About our Global Mission

 The original idea for this infographic is initiated by Olive Ridley Project.

-The issue of “ghost fishing” was first brought to the attention of world at the 16th Session of the FAO Committee on Fisheries in April 1985.
-Following debate at COFI, the FAO Secretariat published an in-depth study of the problem.
+The issue of "ghost fishing" was first brought to the attention of the world at the 16th Session of the FAO Committee on Fisheries, in April 1985.
+Following a debate at COFI, the FAO Secretariat published an in-depth study of the problem.
+"Ghost gear" refers to any fishing gear that has been abandoned, lost or otherwise discarded, and is the most harmful form of marine debris.
+There are many reasons why fishing gear can be lost or abandoned, including severe weather, snags beneath the surface, conflict with other gear, interaction with other vessels and, rarely, intentional discard when no other options are available.

 It is estimated that 640,000 tons of fishing gear gets lost or abandoned in the seas and oceans each year.
 (UNEP/FAO, 2009).
 They are among the greatest killers in the oceans, and not only because of their numbers.
 Literally hundreds of kilometers of nets and lines get lost every year and due to the nature of the materials used to produce these types of gear, they can and will keep fishing for multiple decades, possibly even for several centuries.